hmrc/income-tax-mtd-changelog/README.md

 ##### Changed

+Retrieve History of a Self Assessment Charge endpoint:

-Updated `chargeReference` query parameter in `Retrieve History of a Self Assessment Charge` to be 14 characters long
+- Increase the allowed length of `chargeReference` query parameter to 14 characters (from 12)

 ---

 ### 22 July 2024

 #### Self Assessment tax return form mapping CSV files

 ##### Changed